-- It may be repeated over time as a 'drip-drip' effect of emotional harm - It may be motivated by prejudice against groups or characteristics, for example, on grounds of race, religion, culture, gender, sexual orientation, neurodiversity and disability, or because a child is adopted or is a carer, etc. - It may occur directly or increasingly through online interaction (mobile phones, social media, etc.). - This policy should be read in conjunction with the Reading Blue Coat E-Safety, Digital Communication and Student Device Policy - It may be physical, such as hitting, punching - It may be intimidating, threatening or include practising extortion - It may be psychological, such as social exclusion or spreading rumours - It may include moving or damaging the property of another - It may involve taking or sharing photos or videos, without permission - It may include forcing or coercing someone do something that they do not want to without proper authority
+- It may be repeated over time as a 'drip-drip' effect of emotional harm - It may be motivated by prejudice against groups, students with protected characteristics, or because a child is adopted or is a carer, etc. - It may occur directly or increasingly through online interaction (mobile phones, social media, etc.). - This policy should be read in conjunction with the Reading Blue Coat E-Safety, Digital Communication and Student Device Policy - It may be physical, such as hitting, punching - It may be intimidating, threatening or include practising extortion - It may be psychological, such as social exclusion or spreading rumours - It may include moving or damaging the property of another - It may involve taking or sharing photos or videos, without permission - It may include forcing or coercing someone do something that they do not want to without proper authority